 Selina guarantees fully-equipped kitchens with everything you may need to cook or bake.
 A CoLive package accommodates one person, but you can share your space for an extra 25%.

-Selina subscribers are allowed to modify their bookings up to 48 hours before check-in at no extra charge.
+Selina subscribers can modify their bookings up to 48 hours before check-in at no extra charge.
 Members are allowed to stay in up to three different locations per month.
 If the CoLive subscription is cancelled up to 15 days before arrival, you will receive a full refund minus the $100 deposit.

 Selina Nomad Passport Subscription